phlo/libmc/docs/source/automata.rst

 Conformance
 ===========

-Checking the conformance of a :class:`libmc.FA` to another is carried out with the :func:`~libmc.FA.conforms` method:
+Checking the conformance of one :class:`libmc.FA` to another is carried out with the :func:`~libmc.FA.conforms` method:

 ..